USDA-ARS-NWRC/weather_database/README.txt

 tbl_stations - Track what stations should be downloaded and to where they belong

-source query/CreateStationTable.sql
+source database/CreateStationTable.sql

 ** Load stored procedures into MySQL ***
 Procedure to remove duplicates and average over the hour

 1. open MySQL
-2. source query/AverageDelete.sql
+2. source Mesowest/query/AverageDelete.sql

-** getData.php **
+** download.sh **

+1. Download data from CDEC, load into tbl_raw_data & tbl_level1
-1. Get data from Mesowest, load into tbl_raw_data & tbl_level1
+2. Get data from Mesowest, load into tbl_raw_data & tbl_level1
-2. Average and remove duplicates from tbl_level1
+3. Average and remove duplicates from tbl_level1

 ** Add index to tables **
-For faster lookup and queries, add index in query/AddIndex.sql
+For faster lookup and queries, add index in database/AddIndex.sql